PMEGP – Guide (PMEGP Loan, Online Application)

 - A certificate from the controlling office of the bank specifying the absence of the need for working capital.

 Procedure for PMEGP application:

-It is imperative that the borrower invokes the portal for PMEGP online application procedure – https://www.kviconline.gov.in/pmegpeportal/pmegphome/index.jsp .
+The borrower must invoke the portal for PMEGP online application procedure – https://www.kviconline.gov.in/pmegpeportal/pmegphome/index.jsp .
 The inputs required to complete the process may be split into three phases.
 In the first phase, the personal details are input.
-The second has the facility to enter all the information that pertains to the PMEGP status including PMEGP Loan Limit desired.
+The second has the facility enter all the information pertaining to the PMEGP status, including PMEGP Loan Limit desired.
 The account details of the bank are also mandatorily sought.
 Once this process is over, the application is to be saved for invoking the third step – the submission of documents in the digitized format.
-Only on completion of all the three phases, the application can be finally submitted for evaluation.
-An application acknowledgment ID and password is messaged to the registered mail ID for future use.
+Only on completion of all three phases, the application can be finally submitted for evaluation.
+An application acknowledgment ID and password are messaged to the registered mail ID for future use.

 Why is Lendingkart important?

-PMEGP is the flagship initiative of the Government of India, has a broad canvas to work upon towards generation of employment opportunities, primarily impacting the traditional modes of sustainable living.
-The successful implementation of the scheme envisages the involvement of multiple agencies right to the grassroots of governance, including the Panchayats for identifying the prospective beneficiaries.
-The success of the PMEGP scheme will ensure a large section of unemployed youth to not only indulge in gainful employment but also ensure demographic stability of the rural and urban sectors in the country.
+PMEGP is the flagship initiative of the Government of India, has a broad canvas to work upon towards the generation of employment opportunities, primarily impacting the traditional modes of sustainable living.
+The successful implementation of the scheme envisages multiple agencies’ involvement right to the grassroots of governance, including the Panchayats for identifying the prospective beneficiaries.
+The PMEGP scheme’s success will ensure a large section of unemployed youth indulge in gainful employment and ensure demographic stability of the rural and urban sectors in the country.

 1. Is there any lock-in period prescribed for the margin money?